 As a subset of the pale ale, the IPA is just…more.
 More alcohol, more flavor, more hops, more gravity, more more more.

-I’ve mentioned this probably a few dozen times, but the specific difference between a pale ale and IPA comes down to whatever the brewer decides to call it.
+As with any type or style of beer, the specific difference between a pale ale and IPA comes down to whatever the brewer decides to call it.
 However, I would find it disingenuous to call a 7% hazy beast a pale ale, or a 5.5% citra sipper an IPA.

 Pale Ale vs IPA: Main Differences